 Typical entry requirements

-First- or upper second-class honours degree, or equivalent in Music or a cognate discipline
+First- or upper second-class honours degree, or an equivalent standard in other qualifications approved by the University in Music or a cognate discipline

 Average applications per place: 4

-Academic entry requirements: First or upper second class honours degree, or equivalent in Music or a cognate discipline.
+Academic entry requirements: First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in Music or a cognate discipline.

 English language entry requirements: